Stops in detail

 One of the key points of the Jacobean route for pilgrims who, once they arrive in Santiago de Compostela, decide to continue their journey towards the Finisterre coast. .
 Around here we find an old bridge, built over the river Tambre A beautiful place, an obligatory stop on the Way to Finisterre.

 Sanctuary of Virxe da Barca

-Stop of many pilgrims: The Sanctuary of Virxe da Barca, which faces the force of the ocean and where you can see the different and most famous stones of this place, full of legends about the arrival of the Apostle Santiago.
+A stop for many pilgrims: The Sanctuary of Virxe da Barca, which faces the force of the ocean and where you can see the different and most famous stones of this place, full of legends about the arrival of the Apostle Santiago.

-Visit the Ézaro waterfall, a place of incredible beauty, located within mountains that hide many legends.
+Visit to the Ézaro waterfall, a place of incredible beauty, located within mountains that hide many legends.
 It is the only waterfall in all of continental Europe that reaches directly into the ocean.

-You will be taught something very typical of Galicia, something that belongs to the cultural heritage of Galicia: the Horreo.
+You will be shown something very typical of Galicia, something that belongs to the cultural heritage of Galicia: the Horreo.
 This stop allows you to see the longest granary in the world and admire its special structure.

 It will end in:

 Rúa das Casas Reais, 31, 15704 Santiago de Compostela, A Coruña, Spain.
 At our office at 7:15 p.m., exactly at the Puerta del Camino (Porta do Camiño), at the entrance to the old part of the city, where the French road passes.